Novi Sad: Settlements

 Novi Sad is a typical Central European town in terms of its architecture.
 The Town Hall and the Court House were built by Emmerich Kitzweger (1868–1917).
-The city was almost completely destroyed during the 1848/1849 revolution, so architecture from the 19th century dominates the city centre.
+During the 1848/1849 revolution, the town was heavily bombed.
+One third of all houses were destroyed and the city's population was reduced to half.
+Architecture from the 19th century dominates the city centre.
 Small, older houses used to surround the centre of town, but they are now being replaced by modern, multi-story buildings.

 During the socialist period, new city blocks with wide streets and multi-story buildings were constructed around the city core.
 However, not many communist-style high-rise buildings were erected.
 The total number of apartment buildings, with ten or more floors, remained at about 50, the rest having mostly three to six floors.
 From 1962 to 1964, a new boulevard, today called Bulevar oslobođenja, was cut through the older neighbourhoods, establishing major communication lines.
 Several more boulevards were subsequently built in a similar manner, creating an orthogonal network which replaced the primarily radial structure of the old town.
 These interventions paved the way for a relatively unhampered growth of the city, which has almost tripled in population since the 1950s.
 Despite a huge increase in car ownership, traffic congestion is still relatively mild, apart from a few major arteries.

 Neighbourhoods

 Some of the oldest neighbourhoods in the city are Stari Grad (Old Town), Rotkvarija, Podbara, and Salajka.
 The areas of Sremska Kamenica and Petrovaradin, located on the right bank of the Danube, were separate towns in the past, but today belong to the urban area of Novi Sad.
-Liman, as well as Novo Naselje, are neighbourhoods built during the 1960s, 1970s and 1980s, with contemporary style buildings and wide boulevards (Liman was divided into four sections, numbered I–IV).
+Liman, as well as Bistrica, are neighbourhoods built during the 1960s, 1970s and 1980s, with contemporary style buildings and wide boulevards (Liman was divided into four sections, numbered I–IV).

-New neighbourhoods, like Liman, Detelinara and Novo Naselje, emerged from the fields and forests surrounding the city.
+New neighbourhoods, like Liman, Detelinara, and Bistrica, emerged from the fields and forests surrounding the city.
 Following World War II, tall residential buildings were constructed to house the huge influx of people leaving the country side.
 Many old houses in the city centre, from the Rotkvarija and Bulevar neighbourhoods, were torn down in the 1950s and 1960s, to be replaced by multi-story buildings.
-Since the city has experienced a major construction boom in the last 10 years, some neighbourhoods like Grbavica have completely been transformed.
+Since the city has experienced a major construction boom in the last 10 years, some neighbourhoods have completely been transformed.

-Neighbourhoods with single family homes are mostly located away from the city centre.
-Telep, situated in the southwest, and Klisa, in the north, are the oldest such districts.
-Adice and Veternik, both located west of the downtown area, have significantly expanded during the last 15 years, partly due to an influx of Serb refugees fleeing the Yugoslav wars.
+Neighbourhoods with single-family homes are mostly located away from the city centre.
+Telep, situated in the southwest, and Klisa, in the north, are the oldest such neighborhoods.
+Adice and Veternik, both located west of the downtown area, have significantly expanded during the last 15 years, partly due to the influx of Serbian refugees fleeing the Yugoslav wars.